kayake/Enola/README.md

 Run the provided `install.bat` **as Administrator** to register `enola` as a global command.

-If you prefer not to run an installer with elevated permissions, download the standalone executable from the releases page: `releases/*.exe`.
+If you prefer not to run an installer with elevated permissions, download the standalone executable from the [releases](https://github.com/kayake/enola/releases/latest) page.

 ---